 A metadata report is produced at a national level and is available on the NSO’s metadata website.

 Coherence and comparability / consistency of data

 The data are collected at NUTS 2 level and are comparable with that of other countries due to the adoption of common methodological guidelines.

 Given that there are no methodological changes from year to year, the EAA statistics are comparable from 1999 onwards.

-Since the EAA are compiled from administrative sources which are used for other agricultural domains comprising animal and crop production amongst others, the data is reconcilable.
-The National Accounts section makes use of the same data, thus data is fully comparable.
+Since the EAA are compiled from administrative sources which are used for other agricultural domains comprising animal and crop production amongst others, the data are reconcilable.
+The National Accounts section makes use of the same data; thus data are fully comparable.